-Net change in fund balances - total governmental funds (page 25) \$ 28,692 Amounts reported for governmental activities in the statement of activities are different due to the for ollowing: Government funds report capital outlays as expenditures.
-However, in the statement of activities of those assets is allocated over their estimated useful lives and reported as depreciation expens the amount by which capital outlay and other capital transactions exceeds depreciation in the period. e.
-This is Primary government: Capital asset acquisition 125,962 Capital asset retirement (47) Depreciation (64,055) Less: net changes of capital assets within internal service funds (17,288) 44,572 Revenues in the statement of activities that do not provide current financial resources are not re revenues in the funds.
-Also, loans made to developers and others are treated as urban redevelop housing expenditures at the time the loans are made and are reported as revenues when the collected in the funds.
-This represents the change in the deferred inflows during the current period ment and loans are 22,841 Some expenses such as claims, workers' compensation, and vacation and sick leave reported statement of activities do not require the use of current financial resources, and therefore are not reexpenditures in governmental funds.
-(24,794) The repayment of the principal of long-term debt consumes the current financing source governmental funds.
-This is the amount by which principal retirement reduces the liabilities in the of net position.
-73,621 Some expenses reported in the statement of activities do not require the use of current financial re and, therefore, are not reported as expenditures in governmental funds. esources , , , Amortization of bond premiums and discounts 1,935 Amortization of prepaid bond insurance premium on long-term debt (217) Amortization of deferred outflows of refunding loss (1,573) Accreted interest on appreciation bonds (18,874) Changes in accrued interest on bonds and notes payable (1,677) Changes in Coliseum Authority pledged obligation 3,933 Changes in mandated environmental remediation obligations 599 Changes in net pension liability (112,885) Changes in deferred outflows of resources related to pensions 5,555 Changes in deferred inflows of resources related to pensions 119,559 Changes on postemployment benefits other than pension benefits (OPEB) (48,102) (50.222) Changes on fair value of the interest swap agreement 1,524 (50,223) The net income of activities of internal service funds is reported with governmental activities 18,588 CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES (page 22) \$ 113,297
+Net change in fund balances - total governmental funds (page 25) \$ 28,692 Amounts reported for governmental activities in the statement of activities are different due e to the following: Government funds report capital outlays as expenditures.
+However, in the statement of a of those assets is allocated over their estimated useful lives and reported as depreciation the amount by which capital outlay and other capital transactions exceeds depreciation period. expense.
+This is Primary government: Capital asset acquisition 125,962 Capital asset retirement (47) Depreciation (64,055) Less: net changes of capital assets within internal service funds (17,288) 44,572 Revenues in the statement of activities that do not provide current financial resources as revenues in the funds.
+Also, loans made to developers and others are treated as urban re housing expenditures at the time the loans are made and are reported as revenues wh collected in the funds.
+This represents the change in the deferred inflows during the current edevelopment and the loans are 22,841 Some expenses such as claims, workers' compensation, and vacation and sick leave statement of activities do not require the use of current financial resources, and therefore a expenditures in governmental funds.
+1 (24,794) The repayment of the principal of long-term debt consumes the current financing governmental funds.
+This is the amount by which principal retirement reduces the liabilitie of net position.
+72 (21 or net position.
+73,621 Some expenses reported in the statement of activities do not require the use of current fir and, therefore, are not reported as expenditures in governmental funds. nancial resources Amortization of bond premiums and discounts 1,935 Amortization of prepaid bond insurance premium on long-term debt (217) Amortization of deferred outflows of refunding loss (1,573) Accreted interest on appreciation bonds (18,874) Changes in accrued interest on bonds and notes payable (1,677) Changes in Coliseum Authority pledged obligation 3,933 Changes in mandated environmental remediation obligations 599 Changes in net pension liability (112,885) Changes in deferred outflows of resources related to pensions 5,555 Changes in deferred inflows of resources related to pensions 119,559 Changes on postemployment benefits other than pension benefits (OPEB) (48,102) Changes on fair value of the interest swap agreement 1,524 (50,223) The net income of activities of internal service funds is reported with governmental activities ities 18,588 CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES (page 22) \$ 113,297